 Creating a space and relationship where the child can express and heal from difficult attachment relationships and past relational ruptures, fostering greater emotional ease and connection.

-This is a space for play therapists to confidently address attachment patterns, facilitate trauma processing, and offer children a chance to feel seen, valued, and understood—
+Relational Embodied play therapy is a way for placy therapists to confidently address attachment patterns, facilitate trauma processing, and offer children a chance to feel seen, valued, and understood—

 Explore dynamic workshops that deepen your understanding of somatic attachment, expressive therapy, and play-based approaches.
 These experiential trainings support meaningful connection, personal insight, and nervous system regulation.
 Reach out to co-create a custom offering for your team or community.